-This work should be submitted by no later than Thursday 2nd November 2023.
-If you have any questions or concerns then please contact us on admissions@lucy.cam.ac.uk.
-Please include your name and
+This work should be submitted by no later than 23:59 (UK time) on Monday 4th November 2024, If you have any questions or concerns then please contact us on admissions@lucy.cam.ac.uk.
+Please remember to include your name, course applied for and UCAS personal ID in the email.